Curriculum Vitae - Board of Directors

 Baudouin Michiels holds a doctorate in law and a degree in labour and social affairs.

-Luc Tack is a genuine entrepreneur who owns and runs an extended global network of businesses in various industries such as cleaning and water treatment and the production and trading of home textiles.
+Luc Tack is an entrepreneur who owns and runs an extended global network of businesses in various industries, such as cleaning and water treatment and the production and trading of home textiles, Luc Tack is managing director of the Picanol Group (Picanol NV) and is also director in several companies, amongst which Acotex NV, Ter Molst International NV, Monks International NV, GTA USA, GTA India, Symphony Mills NV, Attent, De Vier Weverkens NV, Artilat NV, Vyrolat NV, Tankterminal NV and Unidet NV.

-On 18 December 2013, Luc Tack was appointed CEO of Tessenderlo Group, a role he shares with Mel de Vogue.
+On 18 December 2013, Luc Tack was appointed CEO of the Group.

-Karel Vinck is Coordinator with the European Commission and member of the Board of Directors of the Monnaie and of Nyrstar SA.
+Karel Vinck is coordinator with the European Commission and member of the board of directors of the Monnaie, Brussels Philharmony and of Nyrstar SA.
 He is also a member of Nyrstar's audit and nomination and remuneration committees.